drbarnardxj/TangentWebServices/README.md

 Need more scale ability for the positions on the dashboard.
 Currently there is no provision for additional positions created within the API.
 The app should automatically scale for additional positions.

+INSTRUCTIONS:

+The app is created to be a self contained service and can be run directly on any domain or from a sub directory within a domain.
+Just download and keep the structure intact.